-The RISC surveys (there are 3) are part of a research program initiated by the Interdisciplinary Learning Consortium, whose founding members represent Carleton College, Grinnell College, Hope College, St. Olaf College, and Whitman College.
+The Research on the Integrated Science Curriculum (RISC) surveys (there are 3) are part of a research program initiated by the Interdisciplinary Learning Consortium, whose founding members represent Carleton College, Grinnell College, Hope College, St. Olaf College, and Whitman College.
 The Interdisciplinary Learning Consortium is funded by grants from the Howard Hughes Medical Institute.
-The methodology follows the successful methodology of Prof. Lopatto's current survey project, CURE (Classroom Undergraduate Research Experiences).
+The methodology follows the successful methodology of Prof. Lopatto's current survey project, Classroom Undergraduate Research Experiences (CURE).
 As with the CURE methodology, there are three surveys.
 The first is a course components rubric completed by a course instructor.
 This survey allows the instructor to describe which of a series of 48 possible course activities and goals he or she intends to emphasize.
 The second survey is a pre-course survey completed by students early in the term.
 This survey asks students to report their previous experience with the same list of activities as appear on the faculty survey.
 The survey also asks for information regarding learning style and attitude toward science.
 Finally, the third survey is a post-course survey completed by students at the end of the term.
 This final survey asks students to evaluate their learning gains on the same list of activities that they have seen previously.
 Prof. Lopatto and his research associate Ms. Leslie Jaworski will analyze the data for aggregate results.
 Common statistical procedures such as descriptives (means, standard deviations), correlations, and inferential tests will be performed.
 Data from individual students will not be reported.
 Participation in the survey project is voluntary.
 Students are not required to take the surveys.
 Students may change their minds after starting the survey and leave the survey site without submitting the survey.
 Students may elect to not answer individual items on the survey.

 Who is this survey project for?